 - When done, click the Save button.

-The screenshot below shows a Slack integration with different notification types set for each sub-calendar:
+The screenshot below shows a Slack integration set for new events on all sub-calendars:

 Note that changes of past events will only trigger notifications if the calendar is on a Premium plan.